SumiSastri/dev-blogs/docs/fullstack-JavaScript/part4-javascript-primitive-data-types.md

 ### Truthy and Falsey

-The video by Dylan Israel has a good excercise to explore variables that can't strictly be defined as true or false but they are somewhat true and somewhat false [https://scrimba.com/p/pPPeCy/caJVKfv]
+The video by Dylan Israel has a good excercise to explore variables that can't strictly be defined as true or false but they are[ somewhat true and somewhat false](https://scrimba.com/p/pPPeCy/caJVKfv)

+For eg:
 ```''``` an empty string is false but an empty string with a ```' '```space is falsey.

 #### References